 Get Lost: Casco Viejo is the kind of place to wander around and get lost.
 Stop at a rooftop bar, have a coffee, or a raspao (Panamanian snow cone) along the way.

 Casco Viejo is usually one of the more expensive areas of the city to stay in, but you can find accommodation options for just about any budget.
-A bed in a hostel dorm starts around $15 / night or $30 for a private room.
-Hotels start at $70 / night depending on the time of year, but you could easily spend $300 / night to stay at a luxury boutique hotel.
-Alternatively, you can find some great deals on Airbnb!
-Anyway, here are a few of my top picks on where to stay in the historic district.
+Whether you’re looking for a boutique hotel, hostel, or apartment – here are a few of my top picks on where to stay in the historic district.

-Panama Canal Museum: The Panama Canal Museum located in Casco Viejo is arguably better (and cheaper) than the one that is located at the locks.
+The Panama Canal Museum located in Casco Viejo is arguably better (and cheaper) than the one that is located at the locks.
 However, be sure to request the English headphones because a lot of the information is in Spanish.
-My advice is to visit this Museum in Casco Viejo during the day and then make a dinner reservation at the Atlantic & Pacific Co. restaurant (this is at the Miraflores locks) and request to sit on the balcony so you can see the boats and locks operate at night.
 Open Tues – Sun from 9 am – 5 pm.
 Located in Plaza de Independencia. $10 admission fee.

 Take a Spanish survival class: Just have a limited time in Panama City?
 The half-day Spanish for Travelers course at Casco Antiguo Spanish School is an excellent way to equip yourself with basic Spanish for the remainder of your trip.